KinetekEnergy/vsdiat-aashray-reddy/docs/Day-4/Triton-CTS-Integrity.md

 ![h-tree cts 2](./Triton-CTS-Integrity-Images/h-tree-2.png)

-In thefirst image figure above, the **CLK port** connects to the clock pins of various **flip-flops**, based on connectivity information.
-However, in this example, the connections were made without considering physical factors — resulting in a situation where **t₂ > t₁**, meaning the clock arrives later at one flip-flop than the other.
+In the first image figure above, the **CLK port** connects to the clock pins of various **flip-flops**, based on connectivity information.
+However, in this example, the connections were made without considering physical factors — resulting in a situation where $t_{2} \gt t_{1}$, meaning the clock arrives later at one flip-flop than the other.

 This difference in arrival time is called **clock skew**.

 ### Clock Skew

-**Clock skew** is the **variation in arrival times** of the clock signal at different points within a synchronous system.
-More specifically, it is the **difference in propagation delay** of the clock signal as it travels through different paths to reach flip-flops.
+Clock skew is the variation in arrival times of the clock signal at different points within a synchronous system.
+More specifically, it is the difference in propagation delay of the clock signal as it travels through different paths to reach flip-flops.

 Skew can be caused by: